HOW IT WORKS

 No, you are not expected to return any seeds to the library.

 I’m new to gardening.
-Should I still use the seed library?
+Can I still use the seed library?

-Absolutely!
+Yes!
 Gardeners of all levels are welcome.
-We have plenty of seeds that are easy to grow for beginners.
+We have plenty of seeds that are easy to grow for beginners, as well as gardening information from the Cornell Cooperative Extension.

 SEED SWAPS & PROGRAMS

-Save seeds from your healthiest plants for next year, or bring them to one of our seed swap to share with the community.
+Save seeds from your healthiest plants for next year, or bring them to one of our seed swaps to share with the community.

 You can also sign up for seed and gardening programs at the library to connect with other gardeners and learn about native plants, seed saving and more.